Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 </div>

-A <code>responsive</code> class can be added to the type-set defining class in order to achieve font resizing across screen widths
+A <code>responsive</code> class can be added to the type-set defining class in order to achieve font resizing across screen widths.

 <div class="not-prose">